jessefalzone/jesse.cafe/content/blog/packard-bell-navigator/index.md

 +++
-title = "Packard Bell Navigator or: A Tale of Two Living Rooms" date = 2024-05-21 draft = true description = "Fondly remembering Packard Bell Navigator, an alternative UI for Windows."
+title = "Packard Bell Navigator or: A Tale of Two Living Rooms" date = 2024-05-23 draft = false description = "Fondly remembering Packard Bell Navigator, an alternative UI for Windows."

 [taxonomies]
-tags = ['the 90s', 'UI', 'skeuomorphism']
+tags = ['1990s', 'UI', 'skeuomorphism']
 +++

-Although I've been mostly avoiding OpenAI lately, I recently asked ChatGPT to help recover my dwindling memory of a computer "game" that I used to play as a stupid little kid.
+Although I've been trying to avoid OpenAI lately, I recently asked ChatGPT to help recover my dwindling memory of a computer "game" that I used to play as a stupid little kid.
 I couldn't remember the name of it.
 All I knew was that it came installed (bloatware) on our old Packard Bell running Windows 95 and that